-David Innes is a corporate partner in the firm’s London office and Head of the UK Private Equity Group.
-His practice covers a full range of UK and cross-border private equity and M&A transactional work.
+David Innes is of counsel in the firm’s London office.
+His practice has covered a full range of UK and cross-border private equity and M&A transactional work.

 Mr. Innes has written articles for a wide range of publications, contributes a chapter to Tolley’s Company Law, and regularly speaks at conferences on company law issues.
 Recent publications include co-authoring “Debevoise & Plimpton Discusses Contingency Planning For Brexit,” The CLS Blue Sky Blog (December, 2017); and “US and UK share purchase agreements: comparing approaches,” PLC Magazine (January, 2015).